erspgaur/file-storage-api/README.md

         curl -X GET "http://localhost:5000/list?path=/" \
         -H "Authorization: Bearer YOUR_TOKEN"

+     replace YOUR_TOKEN that was received in the response above.

     Upload file:

         curl -X PUT "http://localhost:5000/put?path=/docs&filename=test.txt" \
         -H "Authorization: Bearer YOUR_TOKEN" \
-        -d "This is file content"
+        -d "This is file content entered by user - Sateshwar"

+     replace YOUR_TOKEN that was received in the response above.

     Download file: